1 − 2 + 4 − 8 + ⋯

 As a series of real numbers, it diverges.
 So in the usual sense it has no sum.
-In p-adic analysis, the series is associated with another value besides ∞, namely 1/3, which is the limit of the series using the 2-adic metric.
+In a much broader sense, the series is associated with the value 1/3, which is the result of applying various summation methods to the series, as well as the limit of the series using the 2-adic metric.

 Historical arguments

 Gottfried Leibniz considered the divergent alternating series 1 − 2 + 4 − 8 + 16 − ⋯ as early as 1673.
 He argued that by subtracting either on the left or on the right, one could produce either positive or negative infinity, and therefore both answers are wrong and the whole should be finite: